-- → If you meet in a cafe, finish 15 minutes early and go for a walk and pray together. - → Before meeting with someone make time to pray for your friend, your time together, what is happening in their life and for their friends who don't know God yet. - → Every 4-6 weeks find a place where you can pray together.
-Instead of talking spend the time together praying for one another and the people in your relational worlds. - → Every 3-6 months set aside some time personally to pray for the people you are meeting with.
+- → If you meet in a cafe, finish 15 minutes early and go for a walk and pray together. - → Before meeting with someone make time to pray for your friend, your time together, what is happening in their life, and for their friends who don't know God yet. - → Every four to six weeks find a place where you can pray together.
+Instead of talking spend the time together praying for one another and the people in your relational worlds. - → Every three to six months set aside some time personally to pray for the people you are meeting with.
 Use the questions on the right to guide your prayer